TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ## Today(ish)'s Results

 A little over a year later, these are the results.
-Keep in mind: I work in devrel and constantly travel so maintaining a consitent routine is hard if not impossible.
+Keep in mind: I work in devrel and constantly travel so maintaining a consistent routine is hard if not impossible.
 Warning: **these may be NSFW.** I'm not nude, but I'm shirtless—which, depending on your convictions might be too much.
 Open it at your own risk.

 <details>
     <summary style="color: #cc0000; cursor: pointer;">Show me</summary>